 I feel every minute passing slower than the previous one.
 I can hear the clock ticking agonizingly.
 I feel myself getting more frustrated and desperate to get some good, deep, refreshing sleep.
 I am very tired.
 Exhausted.
 Yet I feel like I just woke up and had 3 cups of coffee.
 I lie motionless on my bed.
 It’s boring.

 My mind is boggled with weird thoughts.
 I think about embarrassing memories that have no meaning now.
 I breathe deeply and try to relax.
 I am still wide awake.
 Again.
 This is what happens every night.
 If I am lucky, some nights I manage to get into a ‘sleep like state’ for around 2 hours before it’s time to get up and go to work.
 I feel like I have forgotten how to fall asleep.
-I ask myself “Are these the symptoms of insomnia?”
+I ask myself, “Are these the symptoms of insomnia?”

-“I want to sleep but my brain won’t stop talking to itself.” – unknown
+“I want to sleep but my brain won’t stop talking to itself.” – Unknown

 Is this what you feel too?

 If you find yourself staring at the ceiling in the middle of the night, like me, then most probably you’re an insomniac.
-Depending how often you’re unable to sleep, your persistent sleeplessness can actually hint at a serious sleeping disorder.
+Depending on how often you’re unable to sleep, your persistent sleeplessness can actually hint at a serious sleeping disorder.
 Insomnia affects millions of individuals across the world and the effects can be overwhelming.

 “Insomnia is a gross feeder.
 It will nourish itself on any kind of thinking, including thinking about not thinking.” – Clifton Fadiman

-Most of us experience sleepless nights due to work pressures, family responsibilities and easy access to technology in the bedroom.
+Most of us experience sleepless nights due to work pressures, family responsibilities, and easy access to technology in the bedroom.
 However, when you are having sleeping problems for over 3 months and it is affecting your daily life, then you might have insomnia.

-If you are an insomniac, like I am, then here are some interesting facts you need to know about insomnia:
+If you are an insomniac like I am, then here are some interesting facts you need to know about insomnia: